 Mono phone calls

 Some telephony systems record audio in a single channel.
 That is, the audio from the two parties is merged into a single channel, and there's no easy way to tell who is speaking on the call.
-Gong uses diarization to separate the audio into two channels, and then leverages machine learning to assess which of the two channels matches the company side.
-In cases when the model does not identify the Gong user correctly, for example, when the recording is not in English, Gong can leverage samples of previous recordings of the recorded Gong user to identify them.
-(See Voice Identification, below, for more details.)
+Gong separates the audio into two channels, and then based on the transcript, assesses which of the two channels matches the company side.
+In cases when the model does not identify the Gong user correctly, Gong can leverage samples of previous recordings of the recorded Gong user to identify them.
+See Voice identification on mono calls for more details.

 Once identified, Gong marks that channel as the recorded Gong user known to be on the call and the other channel as the customer.